siddartha766/medical-image-processing/README.md

 # Medical Image Processing using OpenCV

+## 📌 Overview
-This project demonstrates a basic medical image processing pipeline applied to chest X-ray images using Python and OpenCV.
+This project implements a basic medical image processing pipeline on chest X-ray images to demonstrate preprocessing and feature extraction techniques.

 ## 🔧 Techniques Implemented
 - Grayscale Conversion